Rexbrainz/Minishell/README.md

-#Simple shell, built after bash, a group project by: @Rexbrainz and @Thopterek
+# MINISHELL
--
+A simple shell, built after bash, a group project by: @Rexbrainz and @Thopterek

 Work was divided into two main parts and you can see it also by style in which code was written: